-Benefits for emergency and urgent care received outside the United States and its territories are limited to a combined \$25,000 maximum per calendar year and do not include coverage of emergency transportation
+Benefits for emergency and urgent care received outside the United States and its territories are limited to a combined \$25,000 maximum per calendar year and do not include coverage of emergency transportation services.

-Services that are covered for you Urgently needed services (Worldwide) (continued) There is a \$25,000 annual combined maximum for worldwide emergency and urgent care services.
+Urgently needed services (Worldwide) (continued)

+There is a \$25,000 annual combined maximum for worldwide emergency and urgent care services.

 Copay not waived if admitted to the hospital.